logos-maker/ikiGUI/README.md

 ![](./thelay.png)
-_A screenshot of a simple plugin examample using ikiGUI_
+_A screenshot of a simple plugin example using ikiGUI_

 # ikiGUI
 The smallest cross platform audio plugin GUI library availible, with a minimum of dependencies.
 And it only uses old standard system libraries for maximum compability.